House Hains

-House Hains is an historic residence in the Yeoville section of Johannesburg, South Africa.
+House Hains is a historic residence in the Yeoville section of Johannesburg, South Africa.

-Constructed in 1903, the house was designed for Henry Hains by architect James Alfred Cope-Christie.
+Constructed in 1903, the house was designed for Henry Hains by architect James Cope Christie.
 Hains was an editor and accountant who immigrated in 1888.

 The site occupied two stands in what was then an up-market middle class suburb.
 In 1933, the third owner, Mrs Socher, tore down the outbuildings, stables and garden and built a second house.

 In 1942, Hains House itself was sub-divided into two units.

 Design

 An attractive single storey red brick dwelling, House Hains has elevations articulated by a varied roofscape, painted woodwork, and verandahs with ornamental timber detailing.

 The property has three bedrooms and two entertaining rooms with kitchen, bathroom and servants room to the rear.
 A generous verandah off the dining room provides an outdoor entertainment space.
 It is a spacious house, having been originally designed to sit within two stands.